Learn About The Law

 (a) A person is subject to disciplinary action under Section 1301.451 if the person violates this chapter, an order issued by the board, or a board rule.
 A violation of this chapter includes:

-(1) obtaining a license, endorsement, or registration through error or fraud;
+(1) attempting to obtain or obtaining a license, endorsement, or registration through fraud;

 (2) wilfully, negligently, or arbitrarily violating a municipal rule or ordinance that regulates sanitation, drainage, or plumbing;